ZacharyVorsteg/splitter-ui/README.md

-# Payment Splitter
+# Payment Splitter Configuration Tool

-A modern web application for creating smart contracts that automatically split cryptocurrency payments among team members.
-Built with Next.js, Tailwind CSS, and RainbowKit/Wagmi for seamless Web3 integration.
+A modern web application for planning and configuring cryptocurrency payment splits among team members.
+This tool helps you design payment distribution schemes and generates configuration files that can be used with smart contract deployment services.
+Built with Next.js, Tailwind CSS, and RainbowKit/Wagmi.

 ## Features

-- 🔗 **Multi-chain support**: Ethereum, Polygon, and Arbitrum networks
+- 🔗 **Multi-chain planning**: Configure splits for Ethereum, Polygon, and Arbitrum networks
-- 💰 **Token support**: ETH and USDC with extensible architecture
+- 💰 **Token support**: Plan distributions for ETH and USDC with extensible architecture
 - 👥 **Team management**: Add multiple recipients with custom percentages
-- 📊 **Real-time preview**: See payment distributions before deployment
+- 📊 **Real-time preview**: See payment distributions before exporting
-- 🔒 **Secure**: Built on audited smart contract patterns
+- 📄 **Configuration export**: Generate JSON files for use with deployment services
 - 📱 **Responsive**: Works perfectly on desktop and mobile devices

+## Important Note

+**This is a configuration tool, not a contract deployment service.** It helps you plan payment splits and generates configuration files.
+To actually deploy smart contracts, you'll need to use the generated configuration with a contract deployment service or implement the smart contract functionality yourself.

 ## Quick Start